What Is the Dangerous New Drug Isotonitazene?

 It’s best to choose a rehab center that offers a full continuum of care for opioid addiction treatment.
 At Aliya Health Group, our treatment centers provide that and more.
 To treat opioid addiction, our clinical team offers unique levels of care, including:

-Medical detox: Before you can move on to a brighter future, you must remove all the opioid drugs from your system.
+Before you can move on to a brighter future, you must remove all the opioid drugs from your system.
 Medically supervised detox is a safe and effective way to treat withdrawal symptoms and make detox as comfortable as possible.

-Residential treatment: Inpatient recovery involves living full-time at our rehab center while you undergo treatment for synthetic opioids.
+Inpatient recovery involves living full-time at our rehab center while you undergo treatment for synthetic opioids.
 The structure of inpatient programming allows you to focus your entire attention on getting sober and overcoming mental health issues.
 Our team of clinicians creates a personalized treatment plan that best suits your needs.
 An integrated approach to treatment offers both evidence-based and holistic recovery practices.

-Partial hospitalization program (PHP): PHP is a more flexible treatment option that still offers structure for recovery.
+PHP is a more flexible treatment option that still offers structure for recovery.
 You attend therapy five days per week while you live at home or in one of our sober living centers.
 The goal of a PHP is to build on the skills and tools learned in residential treatment to begin the transition back to normal life.

-Intensive outpatient program (IOP): Another step down in intensity from a PHP, an IOP involves regular treatments and meetings at a rehab center, but usually fewer days per week and for a shorter duration.
+Another step down in intensity from a PHP, an IOP involves regular treatments and meetings at a rehab center, but usually fewer days per week and for a shorter duration.
 The focus is on preparing you to re-enter your normal life free from the pitfalls of substance abuse.

-Outpatient program: Outpatient rehab is one of the last steps in recovery.
+Outpatient rehab is one of the last steps in recovery.
 It’s considered a step down from intensive outpatient treatment.
 This level of care involves building on all the tools and coping skills learned throughout rehab.
 It ensures you have what you need to remain sober and keep your mental health on an even keel after completing rehab.

-Aftercare: Aftercare is for those who have completed opioid addiction treatment.
+Aftercare is for those who have completed opioid addiction treatment.
 It helps you maintain your sobriety, build a support network, and address ongoing challenges related to addiction.

 If you or your loved one are struggling with synthetic opioid abuse, don’t wait.
 Contact Aliya Health Group today to take the first step toward a brighter future.